MoogD/spam-detection-crowdsourced-ideation/README.md

 # spam-detection-crowdsourced-ideation

 # Requirements
 You can find the required Packages in the requirements.txt file.
-To unstall you can use ``pip``.
+To install you can use ``pip``.
 E.g:
 ```
 pip install -r requirements.txt
 ```